alexarguello/yoda-keyword-extractor/tutorial.md

 ### 3.2 Build a Default ChatClient Bean

-Leverage the auto‑configured `ChatClient.Builder` to create a reusable `ChatClient` bean.
-You can also set a default system prompt here (e.g., your Yoda persona):
+Leverage the auto‑configured `ChatClient.Builder` to create a reusable `ChatClient` bean. here we add a default system prompt here (e.g., Yoda):

 ```java
 @Configuration